Member Information

 1. The Board of Directors will confirm that a member is indeed in violation of the Association’s Rules and Regulations, Policies, Deed Restrictions, and/or Bylaws.

-2. The Board of Directors shall send to the member, via certified and regular mail, and email when possible a Warning Notice.
-This letter will request the owner cease, undo, repair, make good on, reimburse costs, or any other means to remove the violation.
-The party(s) has 14 days to file an appeal with the Board of Directors, who shall then schedule a hearing on the matter.
+2. The Board of Directors shall send to the member, via certified, and regular mail, and email if authorized a Warning Notice.
+This letter will request the owner to cease, undo, repair, make good on, reimburse costs, or any other means to remove the violation.
+The violator has 14 days to remedy the violation or request a hearing with the Board of Directors, who shall then schedule a hearing on the matter.

-8. Special Note: The cutting of trees without a permit will be cause for a fine that may equal the approx. value of the trees cut but not less than $200.00 minimum.
+6. Special Note: The cutting of trees without a permit will be cause for a fine subject to the procedures above, that may equal the approximate value of the trees cut but not less than $200.00 minimum.